TristanPerry/java8-spring-cloud-microservice-demo/README.md

 ## REST Calls to Use This Demo

+_If you use [Postman](https://www.getpostman.com), you can import the environment and collection from the /postman-collection/ folder which will get you up and running with the below a lot quicker - especially the authenticated calls, since the JWT bearer token from the authenticate call is [saved as a variable](http://blog.getpostman.com/2014/01/27/extracting-data-from-responses-and-chaining-requests/) and is then automatially sent up in subsequent requests._

 **To Authenticate (and thus get a JWT bearer token)**

 The authentication endpoint requires an *Authorization: Basic ...* header to be sent up, where the value is the [base64 encoded](https://www.base64encode.org/) version of the clientId and secretKey, aka: